anu3358/Agriculture-ChatBot/README.md

 - 🌐 **Web + Console Interfaces**: Seamless experience in both browser and terminal.

 ---
+##some questions to ask

+“Which fertilizer is best for wheat in Punjab?”

+“How often should I water tomato plants?”

+“What is the best season to grow rice?”

+“How can I control pests in sugarcane naturally?”

+“Suggest organic farming methods for vegetables.”
 ## 🔧 Built With:
 - 🐍 Python + Flask
 - 🧠 Groq AI API + Whisper Large V3 Turbo